 Vladislav really saved the day

-Anyway I started some warm up on the spot and that improved the situation enough to get me going since the others had gotten cold as well.
-They offered to carry my backpack but I only gave to Marian a thermos full of tea to lighten a bit.
+Anyway, I started some warm-up on the spot, and that improved the situation enough to get me going.
+The others were getting cold too.
+They offered to carry my backpack, but I only gave Marian a thermos full of tea to lighten a bit.

 Me and Marian at the top of Priecne Sedlo